jcmf/glulx-strings/README.md

 good thing, I think -- I have seen at least one game in which the strings themselves were alphabetized, which is not nearly as interesting an order in terms of presenting related strings together.
+Whereas going in code order tends to show strings that get used together as part of the same larger message in their proper order, and tends to group thematically related strings together.

 It would be easy to deduplicate strings -- we could refuse to decode the same address twice, or we could do the decoding but deduplicate the actual contents of the strings.
-Again, I feel like this is a mistake, because the repeated strings often provide valuable clues about what the heck is going on.
-Plus it's slightly easier not to do those things.
+Again, I feel like either kind of deduplication would be a mistake, because the repeated strings often provide valuable clues about what the heck is going on.
+Plus it's slightly easier not to deduplicate.
 So, we don't.

-To be safe, though, let's provide the callback with the address of each string, as well as the address of the code pointer that pointed to each string, as additional positional arguments.
+To be safe, though, let's provide the callback with the address of each string, as well as the address of the code pointer that pointed to each string, as additional positional arguments, so the caller can deduplicate or reorder if they really want to.
 Since this is Javascript, nobody will notice or care if we pass extra arguments that wind up going unused.
-In the weird case where we split a string into pieces because it contained indirect placeholders, all of the pieces will have the same addresses, so the caller will have a clue about what's going on, in case someone cares.
+In the weird case where we split a string into pieces because it contained indirect placeholders, all of the pieces will have the same code and data addresses, so the caller will have a clue about what's going on, in case someone cares.

-Of course, you'll notice that the routines above only invoke their callbacks with one argument.
+Of course, you'll have noticed that the routines above only invoke their callbacks with one argument.
 So we'll need a wrapper or something.
-And actually this will provide an opportunity to take care of another niggling issue that's been bothering me: If you've been paying attention, you'll have noticed that the above routines can invoke their callbacks with an empty string in a number of corner cases.
-That doesn't really seem like a helpful or meaningful thing to do, so I'm just going to filter those out in the wrapper.
-In practice I'm not sure if it matters either way, but whatever.
+And actually this will provide an opportunity to take care of another niggling issue that's been bothering me: You will also have noticed that the above routines can invoke their callbacks with an empty string in a few corner cases.
+That doesn't really ever seem like a helpful or meaningful thing to do, so I'm just going to filter those out in the wrapper.
+In practice I'm not sure if it matters either way, since I bet those corner cases don't come up, but whatever.

       for code_addr in [code_start...code_end]
         data_addr = u32 code_addr